behave/behave/docs/index.rst

 |behave_logo|

-Behavior-driven development (or BDD) is an agile software development technique that encourages collaboration between developers, QA and non-technical or business participants in a software project.
+Behavior-driven development (or BDD) is an agile software development process that encourages collaboration between developers, QA, and non-technical or business participants in a software project.
 We have a page further describing this :doc:`philosophy <philosophy>`.